pingcap/docs-cn/dev/reference/tools/data-migration/query-status.md

                                     "`test`.`t1`"
                                 ],
                                 "unsynced": [                                   # The upstream table that has not executed this sharding DDL
                                                                                 # statement.
-If any upstream tables have not finished synchronization,
+If any upstream tables have not finished replication,
                                                                                 # `blockingDDLs` is empty.
                                 ]
                             }
                         ],
-                        "synced": false         # Whether the incremental synchronization catches up with the upstream and has the same binlog position as that in the
+                        "synced": false         # Whether the incremental replication catches up with the upstream and has the same binlog position as that in the
                                                 # upstream.
 The save point is not refreshed in real time in the `Sync` background, so "false" of "synced"
-                                                # does not always mean a synchronization delay exits.
+                                                # does not always mean a replication delay exits.
                     }
                 }
             ],
-            "relayStatus": {    # The synchronization status of the relay log.
+            "relayStatus": {    # The replication status of the relay log.
                 "masterBinlog": "(bin.000001, 3234)",                               # The binlog position of the upstream database.
                 "masterBinlogGtid": "c0149e17-dff1-11e8-b6a8-0242ac110004:1-14",    # The binlog GTID information of the upstream database.
                 "relaySubDir": "c0149e17-dff1-11e8-b6a8-0242ac110004.000001",       # The currently used subdirectory of the relay log.
                 "relayBinlog": "(bin.000001, 3234)",                                # The position of the binlog that has been pulled to the local storage.
                 "relayBinlogGtid": "c0149e17-dff1-11e8-b6a8-0242ac110004:1-14",     # The GTID information of the binlog that has been pulled to the local
                                                                                     # storage.
-                "relayCatchUpMaster": true,     # Whether the progress of synchronizing the relay log in the local storage has been the same as that in
+                "relayCatchUpMaster": true,     # Whether the progress of replicating the relay log in the local storage has been the same as that in
                                                 # the upstream.
                 "stage": "Running",             # The status of the `Sync` processing unit of the relay log.
                 "result": null